muratk3n/thirdwave/en/README.md

 ---

-\#Covid This entire process has been abysmally slow which gave the virus time to mutate.

----

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a